 Only logged in customers who have purchased this product may leave a review.

-Like many classical music lovers I have several recordings of my favorite pieces.
-I have 5 or 6 recordings of Beethoven’s 6th.
-This one is now my favorite.
-I purchased the 2 channel version.
-Unlike many recordings of a symphony sound nice, but all the instruments seem to merge together – this recording is different.
+Many recordings of a symphony sound nice, but all of the instruments seem to merge together – this recording is different.
 They did an excellent job of separating the strings, woodwinds and brass instruments.
-Each group sounds to be in a separate space.
+Each group of instruments sounds like they are in a separate space.
 A very engaging recording.

 Thomas Prossima (verified owner) –